 Frustrated that absolutely nothing is working?
-We HIGHLY recommend the same hosts that WordPress recommends.
-Most all settings required by premium themes and plugins are already in place, and working with WordPress is by far easier.
-This is why WordPress recommends these hosts, because these hosts have the highest ranking of satisfied customers.
-Especially SiteGround which is WordPress’ #1 recommended.
+We recommend the same hosts that WordPress recommends , like Siteground or our Imagely hosting ! 🙂 Most all settings required by premium themes and plugins are already in place, and working with WordPress is by far easier.
+This is why WordPress recommends hosts like these, because they have some of the highest ranking of satisfied customers.

 Testimonial from one of our users: